 You want your blog to connect with people.
 You want your content to reach a wide audience.
-You want to build a base of fans that gobble up your every word.
+You want to build a base of fans that gobble up powerful word you wrote.

 And yes, at some point, you also want to make money from your blog either by offering courses, sell a product or service, or as an affiliate.

 Because let’s face it … as much as you love to write, you didn’t start your blog as a journaling project.
 (If you did, this article isn’t for you.)